emaV/backend-code-challenge/README.md

 Based on the KISS principle.

-Run `node api.js` to start the API.
+Run `npm run api` to start the API.

 ## Notes